AND COUPLES THERAPY

 My work focuses on three areas of personal and relational distress:

-(1) Grief, loss and transition, including loss of a loved one, major illness, career transition, life stage transition (e.g., new family formation, retirement, end of life).
+(1) Grief, loss and transition, including loss of a loved one, major illness, career transition, life stage transition (e.g., emerging adulthood, new family formation, becoming parents, retirement, end of life).
 Since 2016, I have facilitated grief groups for spouse loss, suicide loss and teen grief and conducted crisis/loss debriefings for local communities as a volunteer for Kara, a Bay Area grief agency.

 (2) Couples therapy and pre-marital counseling, which puts the relationship dynamics front and center while requiring skilled attunement to each partner.
 These multiple challenges are often unfamiliar to therapists without training in this modality.
 I have completed significant training at The Gottman Institute (Level I and Level II) (link) and at the Couples Institute (Menlo Park, CA), and I continue to prioritize professional development in this area.